vprocopan/blog/about.markdown

 permalink: /about/
 ---

-I am a DevOps Engineer with 12 years of experience
+I am a DevOps Engineer with 12 years of experience, currently employed in Chisinau, Moldova

 ==================================================

 Check out my LinkedIn profile [LinkedIn][linkedin]